chenpg2/RNAseq-CLI/README.md

         -f /path/to/your/bacterial_sequence.fasta
     ```

-This will generate a `bacterial_abundance_report.txt` file summarizing the results.
+ This will produce a more accurate and reliable report file named bacterial_abundance_report_bwa.txt.
+This alignment-based method is
+  the standard and correct way to approach this kind of problem in bioinformatics.

 ## License